Tag: Chris Ruane

 The below Parliamentary question was asked by Chris Ruane on 2014-04-08.

-To ask the Secretary of State for Work and Pensions, what proportion of personal independence payment assessments were face to face in each month for which information is available.
+To ask the Secretary of State for Work and Pensions, whether the contract for the introduction of personal independence payment included targets for the (a) proportion of assessments to be conducted face to face and (b) average length of time for each assessment.

 Mike Penning